 “Poet” is an important claiming for me, particularly since 2018.
 It’s something I do (write, share, publish).
 It’s something I be (can’t help but think with a prosed heart and desire).

 I’ve published two collections of poetry.
 Most Mornings (CentreSpoke 2022) is my most recent.
 I love sharing some of the inspiration that went with each poem.
-A Cadence of Despair: Poems and Reflections on Heartbreak, Loss and Renewal (CentreSpoke 2020) was also important to me but in a very different way than it was for Most Morning.
+A Cadence of Despair: Poems and Reflections on Heartbreak, Loss and Renewal (CentreSpoke 2020) was also important to me but in a very different way than it was for Most Mornings.
 I offered some of my journey with despair, sometimes crafted into words, and sometimes clunked into words, knowing that many people were seeking such learning.

 Invitations from Crocus (March 2023) — I love the invitation of Spring that comes with Crocus, the first of the flowering bulbs in my Utah yard.